rchurchley/IMA-Deep-Learning/README.md

 This subpackage contains modules for creating anomalies in an image, in order to provide a training set of "bad" images.

+### `deepsix.preprocessing`

+This subpackage contains modules for loading images into nparrays and applying filters to examine various aspects of the image.